Evacuation & Safe Areas

 - In the event of a tornado, do NOT pull a fire alarm.

-- Be aware of safe areas for all the buildings on campus and the suggested safest area in each building.
+- Be aware of safe areas for all the buildings on campus.
 In most cases, those areas will be the lowest possible floor of your building.
 If you have a question or your building is not listed, call the Police and Security Department at 615-353-3273 or ask a police/security officer at your respective campus.

-- LEAVING CAMPUS: Anyone who wishes to leave campus during a tornado warning should first check with his or her supervisor.
-It must be understood that people who leave campus are required to take either annual leave or unpaid leave—and are responsible for themselves.
+- Leaving Campus: Any employee who whishes to leave campus during a tornado warning should first check with their supervisor.
+It must be understood that people who leave campus are required to take either annual leave or unpaid leave – and are responsible for themselves.